-From time-to-time, ASLIA offers financial support to its members as well as to interpreting communities in the Australasia/Oceania regions.
+From time-to-time, ASLIA offers financial support to its members on a case by case basis, as well as to interpreting communities in the Australasia/Oceania regions.

-The Creating Opportunities Fund has a strong history of offering support to our colleagues living within our shared geographic region.
-As well, with the support of deafness sector organisations, ASLIA has been able to assist some of its members to attend the ASLIA National Conference (ANC).
+With the support of our deafness sector organisations, ASLIA has been able to assist some of its members to attend the ASLIA National Conference (ANC).

 Creating Opportunities Fund